HARASSMENT CONTACT PERSONS

 Every student has the right to equal treatment as a part of the University's community.
 They have the right for physical and mental integrity and social support during their studies.
 Under the equality law students cannot be sorted out based on their characteristics.
 The equality law also ensures gender equality in the studies.

-The harasser is most often another student, but also the teachers or other members of the faculty can be guilty of harassment.
+The harasser is most often another student, but also a teachers or other members of the faculty can be guilty of harassment.
 It is usually division of power that can create an intimidating, degrading, humiliating or offensive environment, in the everyday life of the student.
 Harassment can happen to a single person or a larger group.